Not sure if Hyatt Place is right for you?

 Potential Mitigations

-- Have your attorney confirm the clean litigation history disclosed in Item 3.
+- A franchise attorney should always review the nature and frequency of all litigation disclosed in Item 3.

 Disclosure & Representation Risks